 - Abdomen: palpable kidneys in renal disorders.

-- Neurology: peripheral neuropathy in diabetes mellitus or chronic renal failure.
+- Neurology: peripheral neuropathy in diabetes mellitus or chronic kidney disease.

 - Urinalysis for diabetes (glucose, ketones) and signs of renal disease (proteinuria).
 Specific gravity is very low in diabetes insipidus and psychogenic polydipsia.